 Fueling is a key to any successful race.
-What you choose to put in your body, even a week before the race, can help you run your best possible race and aid in recovery.
-If you have a race coming up, you should be thinking about what to eat before, during and after.
+What you choose to put in your body, even a week before the race, can help you run your best possible half marathon and aid in recovery.
+If you have a race coming up, you should be thinking about what to eat before, during, and after.

 During the race, it is recommended that you consume 30-60 grams of carbs per hour.
-Suggested energy foods to eat during the race include bananas, orange slices, energy, granola or fig bars, dried fruit and even LifeSavers, Sweet Tarts and gummy bear candies.
+Suggested energy foods to eat during the race include bananas, orange slices, granola or fig bars, dried fruit, and even LifeSavers, Sweet Tarts, and gummy bear candies.
 Make sure to rotate between drinking a cup of water and a cup of sports drink every fifteen minutes to restore fluids and electrolyte levels but to avoid too much sodium from just sports drinks and over-hydration from just water.

 Following the race, make sure to get a mix of high-carb and moderate-protein into your body as quickly as possible.
 A 3-to-1 ratio of carbs to protein is recommended.
 Good food choices at the finish line should contain both simple carbohydrates for quick energy and complex carbohydrates to level out your insulin levels.
 Your body is nearly completely depleted in carbohydrates and you need to replace them as soon as possible.
 Suggested food choices following the race are bananas, fruit, yogurt, milk, muffins, and bagels.
 Also, soon after the race, try to eat a full meal that contains lean proteins, complex carbohydrates and some fats.
 Your body is craving calories and nutrients.
 Replacing them as soon as possible will aid in your half marathon recovery and repair and rebuild any muscle damage.